alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 Yes, but don't forget we have a **current** version and a **deprecated one**.

 {{< admonition info "Semver" true >}}
-I base my versioning naming and numbers on on [SemVer](https://semver.org/)
+I base my versioning naming and numbers on [SemVer](https://semver.org/)

 {{< /admonition >}}